-I have often driven past the signs for Beale Park on the motorway but have never actually been there, up until this week when the lovely Amy from 2Boys1Mum and I arranged a play date.
-The weather was forecast to be pretty good and I wanted to go somewhere I hadn’t been before so Beale Park was it.
+I have often driven past the signs for Beale Park on the motorway on the way to Reading but have never actually been there, up until this week when the lovely Amy and I arranged a play date.
+The weather was forecast to be pretty good and I wanted to go somewhere I hadn’t been before so Beale Park in Berkshire was it.

 I was actually amazed at the amount there was to do in Beale Park.
 I was expecting, well, a park but it was so much more!
 We walked into the park and wandered past huge ponds, water features and animal sculptures.
 I think that we only saw a glimpse of the Beale Park gardens but if you like somewhere new to explore then the gardens at Beale Park are a huge part of the attraction.